microteq/whatsigram_messenger/README.md

 ### Manual
 - Download the latest release
-- Copy the contents of custom_components into the <config directory>/custom_components directory of your Home Assistant installation
+- Copy the contents of custom_components into the /config/custom_components directory of your Home Assistant installation
 - Restart Home Assistant

-Download whatsigram.zip asset from latest release

-Unzip into custom_components/whatsigram.
-If the directory doesnt exist, create it.

-Restart Home Assistant
 <br>
 <br>
 ## Configuration